TeenBiscuits/TeenBiscuits/README.md

 [en]

-👋 I am Pablo Portas López, student of Computer Engineering at the University of Coruña 🎓.
+👋 I am Pablo Portas López, Computer Engineering student at the University of Coruña 🎓.
 I am passionate about the world of technology and I am committed to open source 💻.
 I explore the infinite possibilities that computing offers, with a special focus on the development of open source software and technological solutions.
 I believe in collaboration and sharing knowledge to drive collective growth.
 Always ready to dive into new challenges and contribute to the advancement of the field. 🚀

 [es]